ECO 100 - Introduction to Economics

 ECO 332 - Intermediate Microeconomics

 Optimizing behavior and market processes.
 Emphasizes proficiency in numerous microeconomic tools of analysis.
 Encourages thought about these tools and the real world they are designed to illuminate.
-Prerequisite: ECO 100 or 221; ECO 222; MTH 115 or 121 or consent of the instructor; junior standing or 42 credit hours and declared economics first major.
+Prerequisite: ECO 100 or 221; ECO 222; MTH 114 or higher; junior standing or 42 credit hours and declared economics first major.

 ECO 333 - Intermediate Macroeconomic Theory